frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 suddenly get touched by grace and Holy Week or Good Friday and realize, 'I have to do something about my soul.'

-Maybe God has called you to be that person in your life, to do what\'s called the apostolate of Confession.
+Maybe God has called you to be that person in their life, to do what\'s called the apostolate of Confession.
 Of course, sometimes that takes a lot of courage and fortitude to bring it up with people.